Fix: The Remote Computer requires network level authentication

 UserAuthentication

-1. Launch the PowerShell on your computer by pressing Windows + S, type “powershell” in the dialogue box, right-click on the result and select “Run as administrator”.
+1. Launch PowerShell by pressing Windows + S, type “powershell” in the dialogue box, right-click the result, and select “Run as administrator”.

 $TargetMachine = “Target-Machine-Name”